sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-15_on-the-name-itself.md

 +++
-title = "On the namexa0itself"
+title = "On the name itself"

 +++
 We were passing noting the immersion of the folks in the pAsha of moha.